polysyllabic/chaos/README.md

 rule.
 In this case, the mod with the most votes always wins and any ties are decided by random selection.
 Voting can even be disabled altogether, so that modifiers can only be applied manually.
-This last system may be useful if you want to apply some specific modifier as the result of events that the chatbot cannot track, such as reaching some custom channel goel.
+This last system may be useful if you want to apply some specific modifier as the result of events that the chatbot cannot track, such as reaching some custom channel goal.

 ## Limitations

-TCC requires specific hardware to run, including a Raspberry Pi 4 and a DualShock controller (the controller for the PlayStation 4), which may constitue a significant expense.
-To play PS5-only games on the PlayStation, you will require still more hardware.
+TCC requires specific hardware to run, including a Raspberry Pi 4 and a DualShock controller (the controller for the PlayStation 4), which may constitute a significant expense.
+To play PS5-only games on the PlayStation, you will need still more hardware.

 Chaos only sees the incoming pattern of controller signals.
 It has no idea what is actually happening in the game.
 During cutscenes, death animations, or other places where the ordinary